 A human resources policy is a guiding document that a co-operative will use to manage its people.
 Depending on the type of co-operative and nature of the work the co-operative performs, human resource policies will look very different.
 A worker co-operative, for example, will have a very clear set of rules outlining the expectations and limitations of workers, many of which might be included in the bylaws.
 A consumer co-op or community services co-op that relies on staff to deliver the co-op’s services, will likely resemble that of other organizations in a similar industry.

-This guide will outline many of the possible sections that could be included in a human resources policy.
+This guide outlines many of the possible sections that could be included in a human resources policy.
 Boards or management should select the provisions relevant for their co-operative and ensure the provisions they set are appropriate and comply with the human resources, corporate, or labour laws in their province.

 The purpose of any policy should be clear and relevant to the organization.
 For a human resources policy, the purpose may be to provide clarity around the expectations of staff of the employer and the commitments of the employers to its staff.